nuuuwan/news_lk3_data/README.md

 “TV Derana” also won the award for Youth Choice TV Channel of the Year, at the ceremony which got underway at the Monarch Imperial Hotel in Sri Jayewardenepura Kotte on Tuesday evening (March 19).

-TV Derana’s Chatura Alwis won the award for People’s Television Presenter of the Year at the SLIM-KANTAR People’s Awards 2024.
-Notably, this is the 6th consecutive year the award was conferred on Alwis.
+Remarkably, TV Derana’s Chatura Alwis won the award for People’s Television Presenter of the Year at the SLIM-KANTAR People’s Awards 2024.
+This is the 6th consecutive year the award was conferred on Alwis.

-People’s Awards has been one of the most looked forward-to events in the corporate calendar since its inception in 2007.
-The uniqueness of these awards is that they are based on consumer preferences, determined by the results of a survey rather than by a panel of experts.
+TV Derana’s “Deweni Inima” teledrama bagged the award for the People’s Teledrama of the Year while its lead actor Raveen Kanishka won the People’s Teledrama Actor of the Year award.

+Meanwhile, Sri Lankans have voted Dialog as the Telecommunication Brand of the Year for an unprecedented 13th consecutive year at the SLIM-KANTAR People’s Awards 2024.

 ...